Planet E Communications

 Planet E Communications is an independent electronic music recording label that started in 1991 in Detroit, Michigan.
 The label was founded by DJ/Producer Carl Craig.

+History

-Planet E's first release was titled “Four Jazz Funk Classics,” which Craig recorded under the moniker 69.
+Planet E's first release was titled "4 Jazz Funk Classics," which Craig recorded under the moniker 69.
 Initial releases on Planet E would mainly be Craig's projects under a multitude of monikers, but would later evolve into being home to a myriad of electronic music's most influential artists such as Kevin Saunderson, Moodymann, Kenny Larkin, and Recloose.
 In 2001, Planet E celebrated its 10-year anniversary with a celebration at the Detroit Electronic Music Festival.
 Planet E is continually developing a roster, with producers such as Martin Buttrich, Jona, Ican, Glimpse and more.

 In addition, Planet E has a subsidiary label, Community Projects.
 Craig developed this label to present music of other genres, everything from afro blues to space jazz to world music.